-* **Final analysis:** We used Circuitscape version 4.0.5 (Anatharaman et al., 2020) to determine whether changes in access to habitat due to connectivity could explain range shifts in BTGR or GTGR.
+* **Final analysis:** We used Circuitscape version 4.0.5 (Anatharaman et al., 2020) to determine whether changes in access to habitat due to connectivity caused by environmental change could explain range shifts in the boat-tailed grackle or the great-tailed grackle.
 Circuitscape uses electrical circuit theory, treating a landscape as an electrical circuit with different landscape features offering different levels of resistance.
-We created our resistance surfaces using the results of our SDMs, which is a common practice when experimental data on species movement through a landscape is not available (Beier et al., 2011; Justen et al., 2021; de Sousa Miranda et al., 2021).
+We created our resistance surfaces using the results of our current SDMs, which is a common practice when experimental data on species movement through a landscape is not available (Beier et al., 2011; Justen et al., 2021; de Sousa Miranda et al., 2021).
+Because we used the current SDMs to create our resistance surfaces, our models tested whether environmental change has connected or isolated areas of suitable habitat given the current realized niche of the species.
 We converted habitat suitability to resistance using a negative exponential function because this function performs well for avian species (Trainor et al., 2012).
 Our final resistance surface had values ranging from 1 to 100, with 1 as the minimum resistance value.
 To calculate connectivity across the entire species range, we used a method that does not require *a priori* selection of habitat patches.
-Connectivity estimates are more dependent on node location when close to a node, so we created a buffer surrounding the ranges for each species and selected random points from the perimeter of this buffer for our nodes in Circuitscape (Koen et al., 2014).
+This method uses randomly selected points, called nodes, as the locations where current enters and exits the resistance surface (Koen et al., 2014).
+Connectivity is measured as the current that travels through each cell when moving between these nodes.
+Current is elevated near the node locations , so we created a buffer surrounding the ranges for each species and selected random points from the perimeter of this buffer for our nodes in Circuitscape (Koen et al., 2014).
+The elevated connectivity values adjacent to the nodes thus existed outside of the species range, allowing the connectivity values within the species range to remain constant regardless of the location of the randomly selected nodes.
 The buffer removed the correlation between node location and connectivity values within the checklist ranges, resulting in connectivity values that were only dependent on the resistance map.
 We used a buffer that was 600 km removed from the edge of the checklist ranges and used 18 randomly selected nodes.
 We then simulated current between each node using the pairwise function in Circuitscape and used the summed accumulated current as our metric of connectivity.
 We defined regions within the 75th percentile of the accumulated current values as high connectivity areas because the rank of suitability values, rather than the magnitude of suitability values, are the most transferable feature of SDMs (Guillera-Arroita et al., 2015).
 We chose the 75th percentile as our threshold based on Bonnin et al., (2020).

 * **Deviations from the preregistered plan:** We did not calculate the least cost path between habitat patches because we did not have experimental data on species movement nor did we have a priori suitable habitat patches for either species.
 We used Circuitscape 4.0.5 instead to quantify the accumulated current as a measure of ease of movement through the landscape.